10 of the Best Things to Do at Xcaret

 Picture this: over 300 performers on stage, traditional costumes sparkling with color, and music echoing through the majestic Gran Tlachco Theater.
 It’s not just a show—it’s a heartfelt tribute to Mexico’s rich cultural tapestry, from its ancient civilizations to its modern and general traditions.

 There was something deeply moving about witnessing this celebration of heritage among hundreds of fellow spectators.
-Before the show started, there was a little meditation where we lit small candles; it was an invitation to show gratitude, ask for wellness and freedom and connect with each other.
+Before the show started, there was a little meditation where we lit small candles; it was an invitation to show gratitude, ask for wellness and freedom, and connect with each other.

 It made my skin shiver with excitement to do it with almost 2,000 people!
 The whole show is the perfect combination of history and cultural background to understand and love this beautiful country.